Aliases for AXL Gene

 GeneCards Summary for AXL Gene

 AXL (AXL Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with AXL include Zika Virus Infection and Lymphocytic Choriomeningitis.
-Among its related pathways are Akt Signaling and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Diseases associated with AXL include Hypogonadotropic Hypogonadism 7 With Or Without Anosmia and Zika Virus Infection.
+Among its related pathways are ERK Signaling and Actin Nucleation by ARP-WASP Complex.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MERTK.

 UniProtKB/Swiss-Prot for AXL Gene